How to Improve & Maintain a Good Credit Score

 - Total debt

-- The percentage of available credit in use
+- Credit utilization rate (the percentage of available credit in use)

 - Length of credit accounts